Long-range Rydberg-atom-ion molecules of Rb and Cs: Results and discussion

 The RAIM formalism for PECs in the strong optical coupling regime, described in the present paper, also directly applies to an analysis of certain optical shielding methods for atom-ion collisions.
 With the following examples we exhibit the close relationship between RAIMs and shielding of atom-ion collisions via strong optical coupling to Rydberg states.

-As one example, lowering the dressed-launch-state detuning in Fig.~\ref{figure 4}(a) from -61.36~cm$^{-1}$ to -61.393~cm$^{-1}$, using a launch state of $5S_{1/2}$, a laser field of $E_L=4 \times 10^7$~V/m, $\theta=45^\circ$, and linear polarization, results in the PEC landscape shown in Fig.~\ref{figure 5}~(a).
+As one example, lowering the dressed-initial-state detuning in Fig.~\ref{figure 4}(a) from -61.36~cm$^{-1}$ to -61.393~cm$^{-1}$, using an initial state of $5S_{1/2}$, a laser intensity $\approx2.12\times10^{12}$~W/m$^2$ (electric-field amplitude of $E_L=4 \times 10^7$~V/m), $\theta=45^\circ$, and linear polarization, results in the PEC landscape shown in Fig.~\ref{figure 6}~(a).
 In a cold-collision scenario, the configuration introduces a soft energy barrier at about 1.3~$\mu$m that is about $h \times$100~MHz high.
-In cold-atom systems, the barrier can be used to prevent deep, inelastic collisions between Rb atoms and ions, as described in great detail in~\cite{secker, wang} for a lower Rb $nP_J$ Rydberg level.
+In cold-atom systems, the barrier can be used to prevent deep, inelastic collisions between Rb atoms and ions, as described in detail in~\cite{secker, wang} for a lower Rb $nP_J$ Rydberg level.

-In Cs, efficient shielding of inelastic atom-ion collisions can likely be achieved using the blue-shifting $m_J = 1/2$ Stark component of $nD_{5/2}$, which is fairly unique among alkali Rydberg atoms.
-In Fig.~\ref{figure 5}~(b) we employ the RAIM-PEC formalism to find the PECs for collisions between Cs atoms and ions with the coupling laser tuned above the atomic $45D_{5/2}$ resonance.
-The launch (dressed) atomic state $6S_{1/2}$ is tuned to -60.52~cm$^{-1}$, the laser field is linearly polarized and has an amplitude of $E_L=5 \times 10^7$~V/m, and $\theta=45^\circ$.
+In Cs, efficient shielding of inelastic atom-ion collisions can likely be achieved using the blue-shifting $m_J = 1/2$ Stark component of $nD_{5/2}$, which is fairly unique among alkali Rydberg atoms due the fact that the $P$- and $D$ quantum defects both have similar non-integer parts near 0.5.
+The proximity of the $nP$ and $nD$ levels to each other results in strong level repulsion in the ion electric field, with $nD$ levels shifting up (see Fig.~\ref{figure 6}(b)).
+At the same time, the field-free $nD$ levels are quite distant from the next-higher hydrogenic manifold, allowing large blue shifts of the $nD$ levels before mixing with hydrogenic levels occurs.
+Interplay of these effects results in unusually high potential barriers in Cs, conducive to efficient collisional shielding.
+As an example, in Fig.~\ref{figure 6}~(b) we employ the RAIM-PEC formalism to find the PECs for collisions between Cs atoms and ions with the coupling laser tuned above the atomic $45D_{5/2}$ resonance.
+The initial (dressed) atomic state $6S_{1/2}$ is tuned to -60.52~cm$^{-1}$, the laser field is linearly polarized and has an intensity $\approx3.32\times10^{12}$~W/m$^2$ (electric-field amplitude of $E_L=5 \times 10^7$~V/m), and $\theta=45^\circ$.
 The configuration introduces a comparatively tall, soft collisional barrier that is located at about 1.7~$\mu$m and is about $h \times$ 2~GHz high.